 During the Spring Equinox Festival in Teotihuacan, thousands of people dress up in white clothes and a red scarf.
 The ritual includes praying to the Sun God where people climb the Pyramid of the Sun.
 They burn incense sticks and pray for good health and positive energy.
 Trust me, it’s a sight to witness.

-A place which looks like a ruin throughout the year has a festive look during Spring Equinox.
+A place that looks like a ruin throughout the year has a festive look during Spring Equinox.

 What we see at Teotihuacan today, is what remains of this ancient city.
 On the other hand, what lies beneath the ground, hidden from plain sight are residential complexes.